Crown Heating, Cooling & Plumbing Blog: Posts Tagged ‘Akron’

 pipe-decay

 Repiping a house is one of the biggest plumbing jobs you may ever need to schedule.
 But if it’s necessary, it’s also one of the most helpful and important jobs you can have done.
 Repiping can be done on a smaller scale, but in this post we’re looking at the question of the whole-house repiping, when our expert plumbers remove the outdated pipes from your home and replace them with upgraded material.
 This will give your whole house a new lease on life and prevent numerous potential future problems with your plumbing in Akron, OH.
+Water heaters, both the storage tank variety and tankless systems, need regular maintenance to keep working well.
+Here’s what you should know.
+Neglecting upkeep can lead to premature breakdowns and the need for costly plumbing repair service, especially when sediment or corrosion goes unchecked.

 So, the big question: Does your home need whole-house repiping?